ZakSingh/neural-positional-compression/Documentation/Research_Docs/Implicit Neural Representations for Image Compression.md

   - High encoding time
 - THeir work vastly outperforms COIN
 - Their weight initialization diverges from that of the traditional [SIREN](SIREN:%20Implicit%20Neural%20Representations%20with%20Periodic%20Activation%20Functions.md) models
+- They find that positional encodings beat Gaussian encodings
+- Both AdaRound and post-quantization retraining help independently.
+The greatest advantage comes from using them in conjunction
+- MLPs have poor scaling at higher bit-rates, the authors recommend a more complex architecture to be developed in the future.